brandtamos/hyperfixed-discord-bot/docs/commands.md

 ### Weezer Detection
 Bot responds with "*Weeer" when "weezer" is mentioned in any message (what's with these homies dissing my bot?).

+### Blimp Detection
+Bot responds with "*blump" when "blimp" is mentioned in any message.

 ## Custom Configured Commands

 *These commands are not hardcoded but are created and managed through the bot's `!addcommand` system.*